Related

 ABOUT THE MISSION

-The Centre’s Space Business Mission in Japan will exhibit at the International Space Industry Exhibition (ISIEX) open from 29 to 31 January 2025 in Tokyo.
-ISIEX intends to offer hybrid business matching opportunities for companies involved in the space-related tech. for robots, lunar exploration, rocket development + manufacturing, launch infrastructure, satellite utilisation, and other downstream space-related services.
+The Centre's Space Business Mission in Japan will exhibit at the International Space Industry Exhibition (ISIEX) 2026 from 28 to 30 January 2026 in Tokyo.
+ISIEX aims to offer hybrid business matching opportunities for companies involved in the space-related tech for robots, lunar exploration, rocket development + manufacturing, launch infrastructure, satellite utilisation, and other downstream space-related services.

-Before travelling to Japan, mission participants will receive detailed information about the schedule and Japanese business etiquette through a webinar, in order to ensure better preparation ahead of the business mission.
+Before travelling to Japan, mission participants will receive detailed information about the schedule and Japanese business etiquette through a webinar.
+This will ensure they are fully prepared for their business mission.
+A networking event or related activity will be organised one day prior to the participation to ISIEX 2026.

 SCHEDULE